alxvmr/ALTMediaWriter/WINDOWS.md

 ### Usage

-Download the .exe installer from the [Releases](../../releases) section of this page or [getfedora.org](https://getfedora.org), then open it.
+Download the .exe installer from the [Releases](../../releases) section of this page or [getalt.org](https://getalt.org), then open it.

-The application download from both mentioned sources should be signed, either by Martin Bříza or Dennis Gilmore.
+The application download from both mentioned sources should be signed, either by Evgeny Sinelnikov or ALT Linux Team.
 It should also not triggered any system warning screens.

 ### Known issues